normen/obs-mcu/README.md

 Building should be straightforward, on linux you need to have libasound2-dev libgtk-3-dev and libayatana-appindicator3-dev available.

 - Install golang
-- On Linux run `sudo apt-get install gcc libasound2-dev libgtk-3-dev libayatana-appindicator3-dev`
+- On Linux run `sudo apt-get install clang gcc libasound2-dev libgtk-3-dev libayatana-appindicator3-dev`
 - Run `go build` or use the Makefile with `make`

 ##### Overview